i2bc/SURFMAP/README.md

 with:
 - `parameters.log`: a summary of the parameters used to compute the map
-- `1g3n_A_stickiness_map.pdf`: the generated 2D map in pdf format
+- `1g3n_A_stickiness_map.pdf`: the generated 2D map in PDF format
 - `1g3n_A_stickiness_smoothed_matrix.txt`: a computed smoothed matrix file (txt file) used to generate the 2D map.
 This matrix has the expected format of a matrix file that can be used as a direct input of SURFMAP through the used of the `-mat` argument.

 ### From a SURFMAP matrix file `-mat`

-A SURFMAP matrix file can also be used as an input to generate a 2D map.
+A matrix written in a SURFMAP-specific format can also be used as an input to generate a 2D map.
 The feature to map has to be the same as the one used to generate the matrix file.
 As a fancy usage example, the command below will reproduce the 2D map generated from the command above:

 ```bash
 # example - command to create a map from a SURFMAP matrix file generated with stickiness values
 surfmap -mat output_SURFMAP_1g3n_A_stickiness/smoothed_matrices/1g3n_A_stickiness_smoothed_matrix.txt -tomap stickiness --docker
 ```

 A more realistic usage of this option is to compute maps from your own customized matrices.
 For example you can create maps of a same protein in different conformational states.
 In this case, you may want to compute an averaged matrix file (please note that we don't provide such script utilities).
-The `-mat` option could then be used to generate a 2D map of this averaged matrix.

 ## Projection of interface residues on a 2D map